awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-sampletemplates.md

 # AWS CloudFormation StackSets sample templates<a name="stacksets-sampletemplates"></a>

 This section includes links to some sample AWS CloudFormation templates that can help you use AWS CloudFormation StackSets in your enterprise\.
-Templates listed in this section enable [CloudTrail](https://aws.amazon.com/cloudtrail) or [AWS Config](http://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) and rules within it\.
+Templates listed in this section enable [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) or [AWS Config](http://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) and rules within it\.

 **Sample templates**